ROCm/MIOpen/README.md

 This prefix can used to specify the dependency path during the configuration phase using the `CMAKE_PREFIX_PATH`.

-This prefix can used to specify the dependency path during the configuration phase using the `CMAKE_PREFIX_PATH`.
+* MIOpen's HIP backend uses [rocBLAS](https://github.com/ROCm/rocBLAS) by default.
+Users can install rocBLAS minimum release by using `apt-get install rocblas`.
+To disable using rocBLAS set the configuration flag `-DMIOPEN_USE_ROCBLAS=Off`. rocBLAS is *not* available for the OpenCL backend.

 * MIOpen's HIP backend uses [rocBLAS](https://github.com/ROCm/rocBLAS) by default.
 Users can install rocBLAS minimum release by using `apt-get install rocblas`.
 To disable using rocBLAS set the configuration flag `-DMIOPEN_USE_ROCBLAS=Off`. rocBLAS is *not* available for the OpenCL backend.